RebootJeff/functionalJS/underscore-loops/underscoreExercises.md

 1. Use _.each to loop through an array and console.log() all the values.
 Now use it to console.log() the indices.
 How would this be different if you were looping through an object?

 2. Write a function called checkValue that searches an array for a value.
 It takes an array and a value and returns `true` if the value exists in the array, otherwise it returns `false`.
+Use a `for`-loop for this exercise (don't use `_.each` just yet).

 		var helloArr = ['bonjour', 'hello', 'hola'];